gitbuni106/moredots/README.md

 orbital simulation

 👁️👃👁️
- 👄  👂 - it's like "turning," but more circular
+ 👄  👂 - it's like "turning," but more circular than a round.
 👇
  ↺